jaironagarro/stackedit/Framework documentation.md

 Finally the user should run the MainTest file to be prompted about any variable that is needed for the program to finish.

-Once the program has finished in the "./out" folder under target in the root project folder should contain a folder for each CLR that was input to the postman test generation,
+Once the program has finished in the "./classes/out" folder under target in the root project folder should contain a folder for each CLR that was input to the postman test generation.
+Each folder should contain  two files that has the name of the CLR and a trailing "-pre" and "-post",
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDI1OTMxNjcsODMxMzU2NjgyXX0=
+eyJoaXN0b3J5IjpbLTE0MDc1NDU5MDksODMxMzU2NjgyXX0=
 -->